-Muffin Tin cinnamon rolls made with traditional ingredients, then braided & baked in a muffin tin!
-Made from scratch these braided cinnamon rolls are fun & delicious!
+Muffin Tin cinnamon rolls made with traditional ingredients, then braided & baked in a muffin tin.
+Made from scratch, these braided cinnamon rolls are so delicious!

 What are Muffin Tin cinnamon rolls?

 This braided rolls recipe is pretty much as you’d expect.
-It’s a homemade, made from scratch yeast dough filled with a cinnamon sugar mixture and then assembled in a way that the bread is braided together instead of rolled and sliced like a traditional cinnamon roll.
-While the appearance is different and unique the flavors are still as you’d love and expect from your favorite cinnamon roll recipe.
+It’s a made from scratch yeast dough filled with a cinnamon sugar mixture and then assembled in a way that the bread is braided together instead of rolled like a traditional cinnamon roll.
+While the appearance is different and unique the flavors are still as you’d expect from your favorite cinnamon roll recipe.

 Braided Cinnamon Rolls Ingredients

--Yeast: You will need 2 ½ teaspoons of active dry yeast.
-This is what you would get from a single packet.
+Yeast: Use 2 ½ teaspoons of active dry yeast, this is amount you would get from a single packet.

--Sugar: Use ¼ cup of raw turbinado sugar plus another tablespoon’s worth.
-Alternatively, you can use playing granulated sugar instead.
+Sugar: Add ¼ cup of raw turbinado sugar, plus another tablespoon’s worth.
+Alternatively, you can use plain granulated sugar as well.

--Milk: You need ½ cup of milk to help moisten the dough.
+Milk: You need ½ cup of milk to help moisten the dough nicely.

--Salt: Use 1 ½ teaspoons of salt to get the flavors to be well enhanced and tasting delicious.
+Salt: Use 1 ½ teaspoons of salt to balance all the great flavors in these muffins.

--Flour: For the base of the dough you will need 4 cups of unbleached all purpose flour.
-Note you could use bleached all purpose flour if desired.
+Flour: For the base of the dough you will need 4 cups of unbleached all purpose flour.
+Note you could use bleached all purpose flour if that is what you have on hand.

--Brown sugar: Using ¼ cup of packed light brown sugar will help to make the filling sweet and give it a richer depth of flavor.
+Brown sugar: Add in ¼ cup of packed light brown sugar to make the filling sweet and give it a lovely depth of flavor.

 Bloom the yeast

-Pour your water, yeast, and 1 tablespoon of sugar into the bowl of a stand mixer with a dough hook attachment and allow for it to rest for about 5 minutes or until the yeast is foaming up.
+Start by pouring the water, yeast, and 1 tablespoon of sugar into the bowl of a stand mixer (with a dough hook attachment) and allow for it to rest for about 5 minutes or until the yeast is foaming up.
 If the yeast doesn’t foam up after 10 minutes, throw it out and restart.
 The dough will not rise properly unless the yeast is working.

 Make dough